insightfinder/InsightAgent/kafka_incident/Readme.md

-# InsightAgent: Kafka Logs
+# InsightAgent: Kafka Incident
-Agent Type: Kafka Logs
+Agent Type: Kafka Incident

 Platform: Linux

-This agent is used to collect log data from kafka.
+This agent is used to collect incident data from kafka.

 ##### Instructions to register a project in Insightfinder.com
 - Go to the link https://insightfinder.com/